 Note: The Service-Learning Resource Centre (located in ST226) offers resources to assist in the achievement of the above objectives.

-All full time, tenured, probationary and limited term faculty are eligible to apply for a Service-Learning Incentive Grant.
-The grants are also available to staff members involved in the administration of service-learning courses, for use in service-learning courses.
-Funding preference will be given to new courses that incorporate Service-Learning or to existing courses adding a new Service-Learning element to the course.
-The proposed project must clearly include a positive and reciprocal relationship between Brock faculty, students and either an internal or external community partner.
+All full-time, tenured, probationary and limited term faculty are eligible to apply for a Service-Learning Development Grant.
+The proposed project must clearly include a positive and reciprocal relationship between Brock faculty, students and either an internal or external community partner (including international partners).

 Use of Funds

 The $3,500.00 grants are equivalent to a quarter-course (Y) release and thus, may be used in various ways.
-These may include buying out teaching time, hiring a service-learning support person, or funding other needs associated with course development with the proviso that the grant be used to further service-learning in a Brock course or program.
-It is also important to note that Brock spending rules apply to the funds available through the Service-Learning Course Incentive Grants.
+These may include buying out teaching time, hiring a service-learning support person, or funding other needs associated with course development with the proviso that the grant be used to further service-learning in an academic course.
+It is also important to note that Brock spending rules apply to the funds available through the Service-Learning Course Development Grants.